kiwi0fruit/jats/README.md

 ### 11.9 Colors to plot 16 probability density functions on a single image

 Bright colors - Lateral types (Alpha-Delta).
-Deep/Dark colors - Central types (Beta-Gamma).
+Deep colors - Central types (Beta-Gamma).

 Types are in standard Talanov's order.
 8 bright rainbow colors from red to magenta are mapped to Alpha+Delta quadras in *normal order*.
-Dark/Light switch would be Rational/Irrational switch to quasi-identity type.
+Deep/Bright switch would be Rational/Irrational switch to quasi-identity type.
 8 deep rainbow colors from red to magenta are mapped to Beta+Gamma quadras in *reverse order*.

 | Color           | Color        | No   | Type              | Alt. names     | xkcd          |